Survey of Information Encoding Techniques for DNA: Initial Approaches

-The text is processed alphabetically by a ternary code, that starts with \texttt{A} and alternates \texttt{C} and \texttt{T} in the third, second and first positions, e.g., the first letters of the alphabet are encoded as:
+The text is processed alphabetically by a ternary code that starts with \texttt{A} and alternates \texttt{C} and \texttt{T} in the third, second and first positions, e.g., the first letters of the alphabet are encoded as:

-The two sentences were encoded and recovered successfully using the above procedures.
-The encoding, however, is not scalable as there are only 27 combinations of the three nucleotides, meaning that at most 27 different letters can be encoded.
+The two sentences were encoded and recovered successfully.
+As there are only 27 combinations of the three nucleotides, encoding more than 27 different letters would scale less efficiently as multiple triplets would be required for each letter.
 Further, using only one PPK inherently limits the amount of data that can be stored.
-However, the authors argue that one PPK should be enough to store the metadata (e.g., order) for all iDNA sequences in a microwell of a microplate.
+However, the authors argue that one PPK should be enough to store the metadata (e.g., the order) for all iDNA sequences in a microplate.

-The method of encoding the information does neither avoid homopolymers of length three or more.
-A further issue is G-C content: not using the \texttt{G} nucleotide in the information segment also means that encoded sequences cannot reach the ideal range of 45\% to 55\% G-C content, which is important for stability and for reducing sequencing errors.
-The approach neither uses any error detection or correction codes.
+The method of encoding the information does not avoid homopolymers of length three or more.
+A further issue is GC content: not using the \texttt{G} nucleotide in the information segment means that encoded sequences may exhibit an extreme GC content.
+Neither does the approach use error detection or correction codes.

 Although not specifically designed for it, the approach allows for random access to the data.
-The PPK can be read out to retrieve the primers needed to read a specific iDNA sequence.
+The PPK can be read out to retrieve the primers needed to read specific iDNA sequences.

-iDNA sequences do not strictly have a limit in length but commercial synthesis will probably limit sequences to 200 nucleotides.
+iDNA sequences do not strictly have a limit in length, but the state of commercial synthesis technologies at the time the work was carried out meant two of their iDNA sequences of 232 and 247 nt were too long to be synthesised and were therefore constructed using overlapping oligonucleotides.
 The forward and reverse primers require a total of 40 nucleotides, the sequencing primer requires a further 20 nucleotides and the spacer ideally only requires 4 nucleotides (as opposed to the experiments where 19 nucleotides were used for the spacer), leaving 136 nucleotides for encoding information which amounts to about 45 letters given the encoding used.
-Assuming 5 bits are used to encode a letter, this results in 0.89 nucleotides per bit.
+Assuming 5 bits are used to encode a letter, this results in an information density---for the payload only---of 1.65 b/nt.